joydeep049/OCaml_Learning/README.md

 ### Future??
-I do plan to keep on adding more.
+I do plan to keep on adding more codes.
 Feel free to collaborate and raise issues. </br> </br>

 ### Outputs
 I also add screenshots of the outputs of my outputs.</br>